The Ultimate Guide to Observing Jupiter

 Telescope Cooldown

-Make sure you bring your telescope outside about an hour or so before you plan to observe to cool it to ambient temperature.
-To avoid distorted views, the telescope must reach thermal equilibrium with the outside air temperature.
+Ensure you bring your telescope outside about an hour before observing to cool it to ambient temperature.
+In order to avoid distorted views, the telescope must reach thermal equilibrium with the outside air temperature.
 Telescopes with large mirrors and lenses may take longer to cool down for the best views.

 Tip #3: